 Some analysts suggested that investors were jumping on to the coin before the techno-king’s appearing on SNL, which they expected could send the coin’s price to spike even higher.
 However, during a skit on SNL Elon Musk referred to the coin as a “hustle” and the coin’s value fell by 35%.
 The day after his appearance on SNL, the tech billionaire announced his plans for SpaceX to accept dogecoin as payment and shared this tweet soon after:

 SpaceX launching satellite Doge-1 to the moon next year

 – 1st meme in space

 To the mooooonnn!!https://t.co/xXfjGZVeUW

 What is Dogecoin currently worth?

-At the time of writing, dogecoin is worth AU$0.7018.
-Year-to-date the coin has risen by 9383.78%.
-Therefore, if you had invested $1000 into the meme-inspired coin at the start of the year your investment would be worth $94,837.83!
+At the time of writing, dogecoin is worth AU$0.55.
+Year-to-date, the coin has risen by 9549.12%.
 While that is a crazy amount, it is worth bearing in mind that the coin is extremely volatile and past performance is not an indication of future performance.

 How can you buy Dogecoin in Australia?

-If you are interested in investing in the cryptocurrency there are a number of cryptocurrency exchanges that buy, sell and trade dogecoin, including:
+If you are interested in investing in Dogecoin, there are a number of cryptocurrency exchanges that buy, sell and trade it.